Yankees vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In six games over the last 10 matchups when favored by bookmakers, the Yankees have a record of 4-2.
+- In four games as the underdog over the last 10 matchups, the Yankees have a record of 2-2.

+- When it comes to the total, the Yankees and their foes are 3-5-2 in their previous 10 contests.

 Yankees Betting Records & Stats

-- The Yankees have a 49-40 record in games they were favored on the moneyline (winning 55.1% of those games).

-- New York has a 42-31 record (winning 57.5% of its games) when it has played as moneyline favorites of -125 or shorter.

-- Based on this contest's moneyline, the Yankees have an implied win probability of 55.6%.
+- The Yankees have an implied victory probability of 50% according to the moneyline set for this matchup.

-- New York has played in 153 games with an over/under set, and have combined with its opponents to go over the total 68 times (68-76-9).
+- New York and its opponents have gone over the total this season in 68 of its 153 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!